Planning and Compensation Act 1991

-The Planning and Compensation Act 1991 was an Act of Parliament in the United Kingdom to amend the law relating to town and country planning.
+The Planning and Compensation Act 1991 is an act of the Parliament of the United Kingdom to amend the law relating to town and country planning.

-It was intended to extend the powers to acquire by agreement land which may be affected by carrying out public works, to amend the law relating to compulsory acquisition of land and to compensation where persons are displaced from land or the value of land or its enjoyment may be affected by public works, to provide, in the case of compensation payable in respect of things done in the exercise of statutory powers, for advance payments and payments in interest, and to repeal Part X of the Highways Act 1980.
+It was intended to extend the powers to acquire by agreement land which may be affected by carrying out public works, to amend the law relating to compulsory acquisition of land and to compensation where persons are displaced from land or the value of land or its enjoyment may be affected by public works, to provide, in the case of compensation payable in respect of things done in the exercise of statutory powers, for advance payments and payments in interest, and to repeal part X of the Highways Act 1980.

 Background

-The Act was intended to implement recommendations derived from a report by Mr Robert Carnwath QC for HMSO and proposals from a consultation which was published by the Department of the Environment in July 1989.
+The act was intended to implement recommendations derived from a report by Mr Robert Carnwath QC for HMSO and proposals from a consultation which was published by the Department of the Environment in July 1989.

 Planning provisions

-This Act created two new procedures for a local planning authority to enforce breaches of planning permission in sections 1 and 2.
+The act created two new procedures for a local planning authority to enforce breaches of planning permission in sections 1 and 2.
 A planning contravention notice is used if the authority suspects that there has been a breach but it either wishes to discuss the potential breach with the owner or occupier or does not have enough evidence to proceed.
 It can require information about the operations and uses of the property as related to the planning conditions.
 If the owner gives false information or fails to comply within 21 days, a criminal offence is committed.

 A breach of condition notice provides a remedy for breaches of condition without impeding the power of the authority to issue an enforcement notice or an injunction.
 The property owner cannot appeal this notice and can face criminal charges for non-compliance.

 The new power in section 3 to apply to the High Court or County Court for an injunction in the case of a breach of planning control extends the power in section 222 of the Local Government Act 1972.

 Compensation provisions

-Section 31 of the Act repealed the Unexpended Balance of Development Value Rules.
+Section 31 of the act repealed the Unexpended Balance of Development Value Rules.